willmino/surfs_up/README.md

 ## Overview
 The purpose of this analysis was to help W. Avy, the primary investor in an upcoming "Surf and Ice Cream Shop" in Hawaii, with processing weather and temperature data into key figures.
 We wanted to show him some insights into the weather patterns around the months of June and December so that he would have enough statistical data to feel comfortable about openining the shop in such a location.
 ### Purpose
 We used Pandas DataFrames, SQLite, and SQLAlchemy to create an engine from a SQLite file containing all the weather data we needed.
-We then processed the weather data using SQL queries on SQLite database in order to observe some key weather statistics for the months of June and December in Hawaii.
+We then processed the weather data using SQL queries on the SQLite database in order to observe some key weather statistics for the months of June and December in Hawaii.

 ## Results

-We imported the following dependencies in order to connect python to the SQLite database file `hawaii.sqlite`.
+We imported the following dependencies in order to connect python to the SQLite database file named `hawaii.sqlite`.

 ![dependencies](https://github.com/willmino/surfs_up/blob/main/dependencies/dependencies.png)

-We then created the engine and set `create_engine()` SQLAlchemy function the parameter to the name of the SQLite database.
-A Base class was declared using the SQLalchemy `automap_base()` function.
+We then created the engine and set the `create_engine()` SQLAlchemy function parameter to the name of the SQLite database file.
+A Base class was declared using the SQLAlchemy `automap_base()` function.
 This Base class was necessary because we first needed to create an instance of the database.
 Then, we could reflect this instance (Base) so that the tables of the database could be iterated through using our python code and SQLAlchemy queries.
 References were assigned to the variable `Measurement` and `Station`.
 We would then reference these variables as the tables through out our SQLite queries.
 The code block was summarized below:

 `engine = create_engine("sqlite:///hawaii.sqlite")`